Small Group Strategy #1: Do Nothing – Leave Your Employees to Fend for Themselves

 Schedule a phone conversation with one of our Personal Benefits Managers to discuss your options as a small business owner.
 If you are considering an HSA or a healthshare plan, you can click here to get a quote on individual plans.

 Here are some additional articles on small group health insurance programs: The Most Effective Healthcare Strategies for Small Businesses With Less Than 50 Employees | 6 Best Small Business Health Insurance or Healthshare Plans in Ohio

 Hi!
 I’m Misty Berryman, and I’m one of your Personal Benefits Managers.
 I like working with HSA for America because we’re creating solutions to healthcare problems.
 Our focus on money-saving alternatives like HSA plans and health sharing programs, and the variety of health share programs we offer, are what set us apart.
-Read more about Misty on her Bio page.
+Read more about me on my Bio page.